-RETALIATION or intimidation against an individual who has provided information or refused to participate in connection with an investigation of Sexual Misconduct is strictly prohibited.
-Retaliation is any adverse action taken against an individual by the university, or member of the university community, because he or she has engaged in a legally protected action opposing Sexual Misconduct.
-Similarly, intimidation is any adverse action or threat of action reasonably likely to prevent or dissuade an individual from making a “Report” or providing information in connection with a Sexual Misconduct investigation.
+RETALIATION or intimidation against an individual who has provided information or refused to participate in connection with an investigation of discrimination or sexual misconduct is strictly prohibited.
+Retaliation is any adverse action taken against an individual by the university, or member of the university community, because he or she has engaged in a legally protected action opposing discrimination or sexual misconduct.
+Similarly, intimidation is any adverse action or threat of action reasonably likely to prevent or dissuade an individual from making a “Report” or providing information in connection with an investigation.
 Cairn University will take steps to prevent retaliation and will take strong responsive action to any act of retaliation of which it becomes aware.

 Retaliation includes but is not limited to direct threats to an individual, indirect threats to an individual, witness intimidation, creating a hostile atmosphere, demonstrating repeated physical presence, filing frivolous counter claims.

 MEDIATION is an informal resolution, which concludes the matter to the satisfaction of both parties quickly and confidentially.
 Consent for informal resolution must be made by both parties and is to be recorded in written record.
 If satisfactory resolution is not reached during mediation or if either the complaining or responding party believes informal resolution is no longer possible he or she may forego the informal resolution process or discontinue it at any time and address the concern using the formal investigation process.